Regular Article

 Abstract

-This paper presents a novel laser pulse energy measurement method based on photoacoustic converters.
-The concept of paper design and built energy meters using PZT as three specimens have a diameter of (20, 24, and 25) mm, and coating SiO2 was chosen in this test because it has special properties, is ...
+This paper introduces an innovative method for measuring laser pulse energy using photoacoustic converters.
+The concept of paper design and built energy meters using PZT as three specimens have a diameter of (20, 24, and 25) mm, and coating SiO2 was chosen in this test because it has unique properties, ...

 Read More ...